nickmmark/palindromes/README.md

 [![An ancient Sator Square](https://upload.wikimedia.org/wikipedia/commons/thumb/7/71/Sator_Square_at_Opp%C3%A8de.jpg/440px-Sator_Square_at_Opp%C3%A8de.jpg)

 in order to do that, we need to do a series of operations
+1. select the size of the square (n)
-1. search the dictionary to find *palindromes* and *heteropalindromes* of the requisite length
+1. [search the dictionary](https://www.dcode.fr/semordnilap-generator) to find *palindromes* and *heteropalindromes* of length = n; this is the complete set of words that can be used to construct the Sator square.
-2. choose a *palidrome* in the center
+2. choose from the list a *palidrome* to place in the center

 |   |   |   |   |   |
 |:-:|:-:|:-:|:-:|:-:|